Deep, rich chocolate sorbet warmed by cinnamon and cardamom – like a frozen Mexican hot chocolate.

 - 1/4 teaspoon salt

-Remove from the heat and add the chocolates all at once and stir until completely melted and absorbed into the sugar-water.
+- Remove from the heat and add the chocolates all at once and stir until completely melted and absorbed into the sugar-water.
 This can take 5 - 10 minutes.
 Check by dipping a spoon into the liquid and removing it.
 You should not see any individual granules of chocolate - or at least not very many.
 Don't be tempted to reheat unless the liquid is complete cold, as chocolate doesn't need very much heat to melt.
-Too much heat can ruin the chocolate.
+Too much heat will make the chocolate taste bitter.